2026 California elections

-The 2026 California elections will take place on November 3, 2026.
-The statewide direct primary election will be held on June 2.
+The 2026 California general election will take place on November 3, 2026.
+The statewide direct primary election was held on June 2.

 California voters will elect all of California's seats to the United States House of Representatives, all of the seats of the California State Assembly, all even-numbered seats of the California State Senate, and the Governor of California and various statewide offices.

-Pursuant to Proposition 14 passed in 2010, California uses a nonpartisan blanket primary for its races.
-All the candidates for the same elected office, regardless of respective political party, run against each other at once during the primary.
+Pursuant to Proposition 14 passed in 2010, California uses a nonpartisan primary for its races.
+All the candidates for the same elected office, regardless of respective political party, run against each other during the primary.
 The candidates receiving the most and second-most votes in the primary election then become the contestants in the general election.

 United States Congress

 House

 All of California's 52 seats to the United States House of Representatives will be up for election to two-year terms.
-They will use the redrawn district maps under the voter-approved 2025 California Proposition 50.
+They will be using the redrawn district maps under the voter-approved Proposition 50.
+Three members of Congress have chosen not to run for re-election, including former House Speaker Nancy Pelosi.